mend0z0/Iso-Link/README.md

 ## Latest update

-The layout is done, working on documentation and getting prepared for assembly.
+The layout is done, working on documentation and getting prepared for PCBA.

 # Project